On resonances generated by conic diffraction: Proof of Theorem

 while taking real parts gives for the constant

 Recalling that semiclassical rescaling gave

 this yields the statements of the theorem.

-\begin{remark} As shown by Galkowski \cite{Ga:15}, if one of the diffraction coefficients $C(0,\bar{f},f)$ does not vanish then the width of the resonance free logarithmic region depends on $L_0.$ Our argument shows when all these coefficients vanish, we indeed obtain a larger resonance-free logarithmic region, so that this condition is sharp. \end{remark}
+\begin{rema} As shown by Galkowski \cite{Ga:15}, if one of the diffraction coefficients $C(0,\bar{f},f)$ does not vanish then the width of the resonance free logarithmic region depends on $L_0.$ Our argument shows when all these coefficients vanish, we indeed obtain a larger resonance-free logarithmic region, so that this condition is sharp. \end{rema}